cyclone-github/ipscope/README.md

 # IPScope

-A CLI tool written in pure Go for IP lookup and subdomain discovery.
+A CLI tool written in pure Go for subdomain discovery and IP lookup.
 Designed for security researchers and network administrators to resolve IP addresses for TLDs and subdomains.
 Includes support for some reverse proxy and WAF detection.

 IPScope was written as a capable, no-fuss alternative to more complex CLI tools commonly used for subdomain discovery and active DNS resolution.
 IPScope features a simple CLI that only requires one command-line argument, the target URL, while maintaining a powerful backend and optional command-line arguments for further customization.
-Since it's written in Go, there's no need to hunt down outdated or obscure Python / Ruby dependencies, and since it's written with ease of use in mind, there's no need to figure out complex command-line arguments -- **IPScope just works**.
+Since it's written in Go, there's no need to hunt down outdated or obscure Python / Ruby / Perl dependencies (we've all been there), and since it's written with ease of use in mind, there's no need to figure out complex command-line arguments -- **IPScope just works**.

 ### Usage Instructions:
 Of course, don't run IPScope on domains you don't have permission to probe.

-- Example Usage:
 - `./ipscope.bin -url example.org`
 ```
                    _
   ____ _   _  ____| | ___  ____  _____